-- 1. Click the Operations tab. - 2.
-From the Links menu on the Operations tab, select the automation objects for which to view archived instances. - 3.
-Select the Archived option button in the upper right of the Operations tab.
+- 1. Open the Operations tab in the CA Process Automation web interface. - 2.
+Select the required automation objects from the Operations tab to view the archived instances: - 3.
+Select the Archived option button.

-CA Process Automation retrieves the archived Instances from the database.
+The archived Instances are retrieved from the database.